Welcome to Moolanomy. You’ve just found a roadmap to help you improve your finances and change your life!

 Increase Your Income

-You goal is to make more money with your primary job, and build multiple income streams (both passive and active).
-Basically, you’re trying to increase your cash flow (Step 2) even further because cutting your expenses can only take you so far once you cut everything down to the bare minimum.
+Your goal is to make more money with your primary job and build multiple income streams (both passive and active).
+Basically, you’re trying to increase your cash flow (FSP#2) even further because cutting your expenses can only take you so far once you cut everything down to the bare minimum.

-Before we even start building up your full Emergency Fund, there are two important investing actions you need to get going as soon as possible.
-Why?
-Because there might be some free money for you here and start investing early is really important.
+Before we even start building up your full Emergency Fund, there is one more investing action you need to get going as soon as possible — you need to start investing in a Roth IRA.

-- Start a Roth IRA.
-If your company doesn’t offer a 401(k) match, you’ll want to contribute to your Roth IRA first (otherwise, do this second).
+Hopefully, you already took all the company’s match in FSP#3.
+Now, you’ll want to contribute to your Roth IRA.
 As of 2019, you can contribute up to $6,000 per year to a Roth IRA.
-You pay income taxes on your contributions, but you money grow tax-free.
-For your IRA, simply invest a low cost S&P 500 Index ETF.
+You pay income taxes on your contributions, but your money grows tax-free.
+For your IRA, simply invest a low-cost S&P 500 Index ETF.

 Also worth considering is whether or not you want to contribute to FSA and HSA if you have access to these options.